Digital Quantum Simulation of Hadronization in Yang-Mills Theory: Quantum Simulation of Yang-Mills Theory

 We now switch to the quantum simulation.
 The main tasks involve giving maps between qubits and particle states, digitizing the interactions by matrices and evolving the qubits by the operations of the matrices via quantum circuits.
-Note that we study within the interaction picture rather than the Schr$\ddot{o}$dinger picture in \cite{Jordan2011Quantum,Jordan2014Quantum}.
+We study within the interaction picture where only the interaction terms are involved to the representation in terms of quantum circuits.
+The simulation in the interaction picture can lead to an exponential improvement in gate complexity with an arbitrarily small error and substantially improve the efficiency for simulating some classes of diagonally dominant Hamiltonian \cite{low2018hamiltonian}.

+To avoid the fermion doubling problem, the discretization in momentum space instead of the position space is performed.
+Attempts to implement such purpose have been carried out to the lattice fermions with the gauge field defined on links joining lattice points \cite{drell1976variational,Drell:1976mj}.
+Applying this formalism to the weak-coupling perturbation theories, it was found to suffer from the problems of Lorentz non-covariance and non-locality \cite{karsten1978,karsten1979the,karsten1981,Rabin:1981nm}.
+When discretizing the gauge fields on the same footing with lattice fermions in the momentum space, it was found that, in addition to absence of fermion doubling, the gauge symmetry is reserved \cite{berube1990gauge,berube1991yang-mills}.
+We will use this non-compact formulation in discretization.